ulixee/platform/README.md

 ### Docker

-We publish a Docker image of the latest Ulixee Server to Github Containers: `ghcr.io/ulixee/ulixee-server:latest`.
-To use the image, we have a [run.sh](./server/tools/docker/run.sh) script that will run with a non-root user on your choice of port.
-All environmental configurations are listed [here](./server/main/.env.defaults).
+We publish a Docker image of the latest Ulixee Miner to Github Container Registry: `ghcr.io/ulixee/ulixee-miner:latest`.
+To use the image, we have a [run.sh](./miner/tools/docker/run.sh) script that will run with a non-root user on your choice of port.
+All environmental configurations are listed [here](./miner/main/.env.defaults).

 ## Developer Environment

-This project serves as a Monorepo for developing the Ulixee Apps, Hero, Databox and Server.
+This project serves as a Monorepo for developing the Ulixee Apps, Hero, Databox and Miner.
 To install this project, you'll need to:

 1. Clone with `--recursive` so that submodules are initialized.
 2. Run `yarn build:all` from the main repository.